SFDO-Community-Sprints/indicators-documentation/index.md

 Salesforce Indicators is a Custom Metadata driven Lightning Web Component (LWC) which is placed onto a Lightning Record Page to display key details about specific data on the record, using icons and colors:

-* **Visualize your data** - Display different icons and colors based on the value of a field, allowing users to quickly understand important information on the record, summarize related records, or highlight exceptions.
+* **Visualize your data**: Display different icons and colors based on the value of a field, allowing users to quickly understand important information on the record, summarize related records, or highlight exceptions.
-* **Make your data come alive** - Add a mix of Salesforce and custom colors to match your branding and create visually appealing indicators giving your users a more engaging experience.
+* **Make your data come alive**: Add a mix of Salesforce and custom colors to match your branding and create visually appealing indicators giving your users a more engaging experience.
 You can source icons from Salesforce SLDS, free or commercial sources, or even use Emojis.
-* **Customize your Indicators** - The no-code setup involves creating Custom Metadata Type records.
+* **Customize your Indicators**: The no-code setup involves creating Custom Metadata Type records.
 No complex formulas or coding required.
 Group Indicators into bundles for different use-cases and users.
 Deploy from Sandbox to production.

 ![Indicators on a Lightning Page](/docs/images/setup/IndicatorsOnPage.png){: width="590"}

+## Why Salesforce Indicators

+* **Information at a Glance**: Salesforce Indicators offers organizations the ability to access crucial information at a glance.
+With customizable indicators, teams can quickly discern key data points, enabling swift and informed decision-making.

+* **Enhanced Decision-Making**: By streamlining data visualization, Salesforce Indicators facilitates enhanced decision-making processes within organizations.
+Teams can easily identify trends, patterns, and insights, leading to more strategic and effective actions.

+* **Consistent Approach**: The versatility of Salesforce Indicators allows for a consistent approach to data visualization across various objects, such as accounts, contacts, and opportunities.
+This uniform setup ensures that users become familiar with where key information will be surfaced, promoting efficiency and coherence throughout the organization.

 ## Who will benefit from using Salesforce Indicators?